The Hump: Alexander, 1942–43

 The airlift was evaluated by the USAAF in October 1942 and the attitudes of Tenth Air Force's commanders regarding the feasibility of the operation were characterized as "defeatist".
-Living conditions for both airlift flight crews and support personnel, particularly at Dinjan, were described as "by far the worst in the entire theater, with primitive quarters, poor sanitation, bad food and mess facilities, pervasive disease, and lack of recreation.
+Living conditions for airlift flight crews and support personnel, particularly at Dinjan, were described as "by far the worst in the entire theater", with primitive quarters, poor sanitation, bad food and mess facilities, pervasive disease, and lack of recreation.
 Apathy became widespread and morale dropped to a "dangerous point," with the feeling among the troops that as part of the Tenth Air Force, they were "illegitimate children".

 After reviewing the evaluation, the Air Transport Command on 13 October offered to take over the operation.
 Eight days later it was instructed to do so effective 1 December 1942, and activated the India-China Wing ATC (ICWATC), commanded by Col. (later Brig.
 Gen.) Edward H. Alexander, who was Stilwell's air officer.
 Like Haynes, Alexander had been a founding member of ATC in 1941 as executive officer of the Ferrying Command.
 ICW reported directly to ATC's chief of staff in Washington, D.C., Col. (later Maj.
 Gen. and ATC deputy commander) Cyrus R. Smith (under the supervision of Headquarters USAAF), ending the division of authority under which the India-China Ferry Command had labored.
 The 1st Ferrying Group was returned to ATC and redesignated the 1st Transport Group.
 Its 76 C-47s were augmented in January 1943 by the addition of three Consolidated C-87 Liberator Express transports (a derivative of the B-24 Liberator), which increased to 11 in March and a projected total of 50 by the end of the summer.

 USAAF Commanding General Henry H. Arnold observed first-hand the hazards of "flying the Hump" in February 1943 when the combat crew flying Argonaut, the B-17 that transported his party, became lost as they flew to Kunming following the Casablanca Conference.
 From his experiences, Arnold later wrote: